 Practical projects will reflect the nature of the Engineering focus area and provide opportunities for students to develop specific knowledge, understanding and skills related to engineering.
 These may include:

 - small structures

 - small vehicles

 - a range of devices and appliances

-- robotics projects
+- · robotics projects

 - electronic and mechanical control systems.

-INDUSTRIAL TECHNOLOGY (Electronics)
+INDUSTRIAL TECHNOLOGY (ELECTRONICS) (specific information)